 Pearl was like a lecture on high-brow literary theory.
 Lobster was like a letter from an old friend.

 And I remembered, no matter what, you get raised white trash, you stay that way.
 And it doesn’t matter how many “good” jobs I have had or how much money my husband makes.
 My sympathies will always be with people who work and people for whom life has not been a monied cake walk.
 It took me a long time to understand this, that my world does not break down the way the world does for a rich, white woman.
 Class means more to me than race, and frankly, the only reason I can say this is because I am, indeed, white.
-Being poor and Hispanic or black is not something I can discuss nor should I even try.
+Being poor and Hispanic or black is not something I can discuss nor should I even try because being white has advantages and I have no business speaking for anyone else.
+No one sane will deny that being white in the USA carries privilege.
 All I am talking about here is my own life, my own reaction, and how class made me feel inferior and as if I had to hide, lie and act my way into a way of life that promised advancement even though the color of my skin made it seem as if such struggles were not anything I would have to worry about.